MDPI and Publons working together to provide reviewer credit

 Publons provides a number of benefits to reviewers, including generating a certificate to prove your reviewing history and allowing you to manage your data and link to services like Orcid.
 You can add reviews that you do for other journals by simply forwarding the acknowledgment email to Publons.

 We haven’t changed our policy on confidentiality and take it very seriously.
-Your name will not be linked to a specific published paper, and the content of the review report will not be passed on to Publons.
+Your name will not be linked to a specific published paper.
+The content of the review report will also not be passed on to Publons.
 This is an opt in service, so nothing will be made public until you agree to it.
 We hope you will, and if you change your mind at any time you can opt out.

-If you would like to become a reviewer for an MDPI journal, please read the information for reviewers and fill in your details on our submission system.
+Do you want to become a reviewer for an MDPI journal?
+Please read the information for reviewers and fill in your details on our submission system.
 If you already have an account, you can manage your reviewing preferences on your profile page.
 Reviewers should hold a PhD and have a number of publications in the field for which they want to review.